leonidumanskiy/scheduledtask/README.md

 If no current datetime is provided, datetime.utcnow() will be used.
 **current_datetime** doesn't have to be in UTC-format.
 This library is timezone-agnostic and will return result using the same timezone as current_datetime.

+# Contributing
+If you find a bug in the library, please feel free to contribute by opening an issue or creating a pull request.